 I keep my centers consistent by finding activities, resources, apps, or online resources that cover all the standards!
 That may sound hard, but it is definitely not.
 I use SplashMath (a paid but affordable app) for my technology center.
 I have task cards as a center, and task cards are everywhere now.
 I created my roll and answer math centers (Grab some freebies here!) to have a forever partner game where only the content changes.
 I also have choice boards and math sorts (more about these in a minute!) that cover all the standards.

-- Word problem center.
-Use any word problem found online or teacher created in this center.
+Word Problem Center: Use any word problem found or purchased online or created by the teacher in this center.
+See some super engaging word problem spinners here.

-- Paper and pencil center.
-The students know this is always some type of independent practice found on paper.
-I use my mini review booklets to keep it a little novel for the students.
+Paper and Pencil Center: The students know that this is always some type of independent practice found on paper.
+I do use my mini- review booklets to keep it a little new and engaging for the students.
+I also use Error Analysis Math Tasks in this center, and the students love them!
+See the error analysis tasks HERE and the mini-review booklets HERE.

 To help you implement consistent centers, I have a freebie for you!
 Math sorts are a new favorite math center of mine.
 Since I have created sorts for all the standards, I can use these throughout the year in my math centers.
 The directions never change; only the content changes.
 So, when the students see these in their center, know exactly what to do.
 These sorts can be used as interactive notebook sorts or even as a file folder game.